 - All Amazons Want Hercules: Some tough tomboys are attracted to men who are tougher than them.

 - Amazon Brigade: Some examples of this could be a team full of Tomboys.
 Check the page.

-- Amazon Chaser: A boy who is attracted to a girl because of her tomboyishness.
-(Others may consider this a huge turnoff.)
+- Amazon Chaser: A boy who is attracted to a girl because of her tomboyish fighting ability.
+(Others may, at first, consider this a huge turnoff.)

-- Amazonian Beauty: A girl whose tomboyishness is considered a key factor in her attractivness.
+- Amazonian Beauty: A girl whose tomboyish bulk is considered a key factor in her attractiveness.